Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/shaka-packager.md

    --hls_key_uri skd://fairplay-license.vudrm.tech/v2/license/<content_id>
 ```

-Packaging content with Fairplay DRM is much of the same as packaging with Widevine and PlayReady DRM.
-However, there are differences detailed below.

-### Line 3

-`protection_scheme` must be set to `cbcs`.

-### Line 6

-`protection_systems` is now set to Fairplay.

-### Line 7

-The `iv_hex_value` from the CPIX keys as JSON document is needed.

-### Line 8

-`hls_master_playlist_output` acts similar to the `mpd_output`.
-The file name must have the suffix `.m3u8`.

-### Line 9

-`hls_key_uri` is set to the value of the `fairplay_laurl` in the CPIX keys as JSON document.

 ## Testing packaged content

 Upload your packaged files and manifest to AWS S3 or an equivalent hosting service.
 You can now test your newly packaged content with our player on the VUDRM Admin site.

-- Log on to the VUDRM Admin site - https://admin.vudrm.tech

-- On the left hand side of the page select `Configuration`.

-- Click on `Test your Stream`.

-- A token is automatically generated for use with your content.

-- If you are testing Widevine / PlayReady content, enter the URL for where your manifest has been uploaded in the `DASH Stream URL` text box.

-- If you are testing Fairplay content, ensure you are using a Mac and using Safari as your browser, enter the URL for where your manifest has been uploaded in the `HLS Stream URL` text box.

-- Click `Load Player`.

-- The player should now appear, click play to play the content.
+A guide can be found at the following link - [Test Your Stream](https://docs.vualto.com/projects/vudrm/en/latest/UserGuide/VUDRM-Admin.html#test-your-stream)

 You can confirm a relevant license request has been made by checking the network tab of the browsers dev tools.